 Nathan “Coon” Cyril Menard

-Funeral services will be held on Saturday, Sept.
-19, at an 11 a.m.
-Mass of Christian Burial at St. Joseph Catholic Church in Rayne for Nathan “Coon” Cyril Menard, 87, who died Wednesday, Sept.
-16, 2020, at his daughter’s home in Maxie surrounded by his family.
+RAYNE - Funeral services were held Saturday, Sept.
+19, 2020, at a 11 a.m.
+Mass of Christian Burial at St. Joseph Catholic Church in Rayne, for Nathan “Coon” Cyril Menard, 87, who died Wednesday, Sept.
+16, at his daughter’s home surrounded by his family in Maxie.

-Rev. Brent Smith, pastor of St. Joseph Catholic Church in Rayne, will be the celebrant of the Funeral Mass and will conduct the funeral services.
+Rev. Brent Smith, Pastor of St. Joseph Catholic Church in Rayne, was the celebrant of the Funeral Mass and conducted the funeral services.

-Nathan “Coon” Menard began playing house dances with his father at a very young age.
-In 1962, he formed his band, The Rayne Playboys.
-They had many recordings and were a popular band in the local dancehalls.

-An accordionist, vocalist, and songwriter, Nathan has performed with Adam Hebert, Lawrence Walker, The Balfa Brothers, Jay W. Pelsia, Bernard Thibodeaux, The Touchet Brothers and Mitt Melancon, just to mention only a few of the many accomplished musicians.

 In addition to his career in music, Nathan was also very well-known through his many years of selling life insurance.
 He was employed by Security Industrial and Monumental Life Insurance companies for numerous years.
 Nathan visited and cared for his many clients on a daily basis which earned him many prestigious company awards.